kennanmell/tor/proj1/readme.txt

-Project 1 of the CSE 461 tor assignment implements a registration server.
+Project 1 of the tor61 assignment implements an address registration agent and client.
+This project was tested against the server at cse461.cs.washington.edu:46101

 Team Members:
 Bryan Yue (byue@uw.edu, S# 1370562)